gcgarner/IOTstack/docs/Containers/WireGuard.md

 * Everything in the `environment:` section from `SERVERURL=` down to `PEERDNS=` (inclusive) affects WireGuard's generated configurations (the QR codes).
 In other words, any time you change any of those values, any existing QR codes will stop working.

-### Step 4: Decide what to configure
+### <a name="configureWhat"></a>Step 4: Decide what to configure

 With most containers, you can continue to tweak environment variables and settings without upsetting the container's basic behaviour.
 WireGuard is a little different.
 You really need to think, carefully, about how you want to configure the service before you start.
-If you change your mind later, you generally have to [start from a clean slate](#getting-a-clean-slate).
+If you change your mind later, you generally have to [start from a clean slate](#cleanSlate).

-#### <a name="configureAlways">Fields that you should always configure </a>
+#### <a name="configureAlways"></a>Fields that you should always configure

 * `TZ=` should be set to your local timezone.
 Example: